drakesvoboda/RL-QWOP/README.md

 There are three versions of the environment: `qwop-v0`, `frame-qwop-v0`, and `multi-frame-qwop-v0`.
 Run `pip install ./gym-qwop/` to install the gym environment.

-The default environment (`qwop-v0`) returns observations representing the position and angle of each of the runners limbs.
+The default environment (`qwop-v0`) encodes the state of the game as the position and angle of each of the runner's limbs.
-`frame-qwop-v0` returns observations as the pixel data of the current frame of the game. `multi-frame-qwop-v0` uses three sequential frames as the observation.
+`frame-qwop-v0` encodes the state as the pixel data of the current frame of the game. `multi-frame-qwop-v0` uses three sequential frames as the state.

 Since we have implemented the environment as a gym environment, we can use existing implementations of many popular RL algorithms to train an agent.
 Running `python run-gym.py` will train a model using one of openai's implementations.